Rhishavhere/nmap-scan/readme.md

 - Detecting open ports and potential vulnerabilities

 ## Usage
-Run the scripts in PowerShell environment with Nmap installed.
+Run the scripts in Bash environment with Nmap installed.
 Results are saved in text files for further analysis.